 The University of Sydney is recognised as an affiliated university under the CFA Institute University Affiliation Program.

-The Bachelor of Commerce (major in Finance) has been acknowledged as incorporating at least 70 percent of the CFA Program Candidate Body of Knowledge (CBOK) and placing emphasis on the CFA Institute Code of Ethics and Standards of Practice within the program.
-This program positions students well to obtain the Chartered Financial Analyst® designation, which has become the most respected and recognised investment credential in the world.
+The following programs have been acknowledged as incorporating at least 70 percent of the CFA Program Candidate Body of Knowledge (CBOK) and placing emphasis on the CFA Institute Code of Ethics and Standards of Practice within the program.
+These programs positions students well to obtain the Chartered Financial Analyst® designation, which has become the most respected and recognised investment credential in the world.

 Entry into the CFA Institute University Affiliation Program signals to potential students, employers, and the marketplace that the University of Sydney curriculum is closely tied to professional practice and is well-suited to preparing students to sit for the CFA examinations.